Qumulo/LogFilter/README.md

      }
 ]
 ```
-You can define protocol type and port number according to your configuration the target definitions.
+You can define a protocol type and aport number according to the configuration of your target definitions.

 ### Create the new Qumulo audit Log configuration via LogFilter.py script
 **LogFilter.py** is the main script file that allow you to create a new Rsyslog configuration file for filtering and forwarding Qumulo audit logs to the defined hosts.